-4,940,057 Ukrainian refugees registered for Temporary Protection or similar national protection schemes in Europe statistics provided by UN and IOM last updated Jan 17th 2023 traditionally been used to refer to voluntary migration, in contrast to forced migration to escape violence and/or persecution.
+Reports of over 500+ unaccompanied children at border crossings statistics provided by UN and IOM last updated July 13, 2022 traditionally been used to refer to voluntary migration, in contrast to forced migration to escape violence and/or persecution.

 Refugees - Refugees are generally defined as people who have fled their country due to war, conflict, violence, or persecution, to seek safety in another country.
 Under the 1951 UN Convention relating to the status of refugees, a refugee is someone who is unwilling or unable to return to their home country out of well-founded fear of persecution.
 Being recognized as a refugee legally under this definition affords refugees certain protections and support in most countries.